The future of electronic signatures in Britain

 Digital Signatures and reassurance around fraud protection

 In many cases, an electronic signature is safer than a wet signature.
 Leading electronic signature platform providers have in-built security features, including an audit trail, authentication and identification.
-Electronic signatures can provide higher assurance of identity and authentication and use encryption and sophisticated fraud protection practices.
+Digital signatures can provide higher assurance of identity and authentication and use encryption and sophisticated fraud protection practices.

 The report recommends the following best practices: